Honours of war: Denial of honours

-It was common for commanders to withhold the honours of war in retaliation for some other incident.
 The American defenders had been refused the honours of war when they surrendered after the Siege of Charleston (1780).
 When negotiating the surrender of a British army at Yorktown a year later, American General George Washington insisted: "The same Honors will be granted to the Surrendering Army as were granted to the Garrison of Charles Town."
 As a result, the British had to march with flags furled and muskets shouldered, and the surrender articles insisted that the band play "a British or German march."

-The honours of war are considered to be a symbolic recognition of a valiant defense.
+The honours of war are considered to be a symbolic recognition of a valiant defence.
 Therefore, a victorious general may also refuse to grant the honours of war if he feels that the enemy has given up too easily.
-For example, after the British commander was killed by a cannonball at the Battle of Fort Oswego (1756), his replacement quickly decided to surrender.
-The French General Montcalm refused to grant honours of war to the officer, John Littlehales, because he felt that Littlehales had not put up enough of a fight.
+For example, after British Colonel James Mercer was killed by a cannonball at the Battle of Fort Oswego, his replacement John Littlehales quickly decided to surrender.
+French General Louis-Joseph de Montcalm refused to grant honours of war to the British because he felt that Littlehales had not put up enough of a fight.

 History

 The honours of war became traditional in the age of early modern warfare, when sieges were more common, and logistical challenges made it difficult to corner a defeated enemy after a battlefield victory.
 However, the practice continued into the age of industrial warfare.
 After the Siege of Metz (1870), the Prussians offered honours of war to the capitulating French army, but the French general Bazaine refused to accept them.
-In World War II, the Germans granted the honours of war to the defeated French garrison at the Siege of Lille (1940), and the British granted the honours of war to the defeated Italian army at the Battle of Amba Alagi (1941).
+In World War II, the Germans granted the honours of war to the defeated French garrison at the Siege of Lille (1940), and the British granted the honours of war to the defeated Italian army at the Battle of Amba Alagi (1941) and the Second Battle of El Alamein in 1942.

 The honours of war remain part of the laws of war, although terms such as the retention of cannons have become obsolete.
 The 2015 Law of War Manual from the United States Department of Defense specifies that: